doron-mil/angular-json-class-converter/README.md

 ## Further help
-It was developed for my own needs and I didn't payed much effort in testing and planning.
+It was developed for my own needs .
 I made it, because haven't found something similar.
 I will see with time goes ,if there is interest and requests regarding this module, I will enhance this module accordingly.